Extra Virgin Olive Oil Review

 "Limited and not conclusive scientific evidence suggests that eating about 2 tablespoons (23 grams) of olive oil daily may reduce the risk of coronary heart disease due to the monounsaturated fat in olive oil.
 To achieve this possible benefit, olive oil is to replace a similar amount of saturated fat and not increase the total number of calories you eat in a day" (FDA 2004).

-For example, one observational study found that the risk of heart attack in men and women was 82% lower for those who regularly consumed about 4 tablespoons of olive oil per day, compared to those who consumed less than a half tablespoon per day (Fernandez-Jarne Int J Epidemiol 2002).
+One observational study found that the risk of heart attack in men and women was 82% lower for those who regularly consumed about 4 tablespoons of olive oil per day, compared to those who consumed less than a half tablespoon per day (Fernandez-Jarne Int J Epidemiol 2002).

 Another observational study, which followed over 2,000 Greek men and women (average age 50) without pre-existing cardiovascular disease for an average of eight years, found that those who reported exclusively using olive oil as the source of fat/oil in their diets at the beginning of the study had a 93% lower risk of having a cardiovascular disease event during the study compared to those who did not consume any olive oil.
 There was no risk reduction among those using a mixture of olive and other oils (Kouli, Eur J Nutr 2017).